Biodiversity Credits NSW – What Are They & Why Are They Important?

 What is the Biodiversity Offsets Scheme?

-In NSW, the Biodiversity Offsets Scheme (BOS) was established under the Biodiversity Conservation Act 2016 which commenced on 25 August 2017 and replaced the voluntary biodiversity offset scheme known as BioBanking.
+In NSW, the Biodiversity Offsets Scheme (BOS) was established under the Biodiversity Conservation Act 2016 (NSW) which commenced on 25 August 2017 and replaced the voluntary biodiversity offset scheme known as BioBanking.

 The key changes that occurred in the switch from the Biodiversity Offsets Scheme to BioBanking included: